ellipsis-ai/alexa-client/README.md

 Describes the steps/settings that were taken to initialize the services which the Alexa Client uses.

 ## [Alexa Developer Portal](https://developer.amazon.com/edw/home.html#/)
+Note that the settings for the skills developer portal are more-or-less a one-time configuration.
+There is no need for any sort of automated deployment as the skill is designed to be as simple and generic as possible.

 1. Alexa Skills Kit -> Get Started
 2. Add New Skill